Residence Hall Network Policy

-- Each computer is automatically assigned an IP address by the Arcadia University Office of Global Information Services.
+- Each computer is automatically assigned an IP address by the Arcadia University Office of Information Technology.
 Any other addresses or any change to the assigned address is not be permitted.
-The connection of any computer with an unauthorized address will be terminated and the student will have to contact GIS User Support before the connection will be re-enabled.
+The connection of any computer with an unauthorized address will be terminated and the student will have to contact IT User Support before the connection will be re-enabled.

 - All computers connected to Arcadia University Network must have Anti-Virus software installed and that software must be of the type that is routinely and automatically updated over the internet.
 Additionally, it is the responsibility of the student to insure that any operating system updates or security patches are applied as soon as possible.
 (Users are encouraged to use any automated update systems that may be provided by the operating system vendor (Microsoft for Windows, Red Hat for Red Hat Linux, etc.)

 - You may not tamper with the network wiring or hardware other than that which is in your own computer.
 If there is a problem with your network connection, contact IT User Support at 215-572-2898 or email@example.com.